 The farm is also about 40 minutes north of the beautiful Qu’Appelle valley with nice lakes and swimming holes!
 Heading to the North East, 1 hour and 20 mins to Assesippi Provincial park and the Assiniboine river in Manitoba.
 And to the north 1 hour and 15 mins is the beautiful Good Spirit Lake.
 Lot’s of beautiful land to see and experience on and near Richard’s Family Farm!

 “I acknowledge that many First Nation people were displaced by others in the settlement of Canada.
 I would like to focus primarily on the future and how to get First Nation people back on the land.
-We rent land from Cowessess First Nation and I have talked with leaders in the community to send up anyone who is interested in farming.”
+We rent land from Cowessess First Nation and I have talked with leaders in the community to send anyone to visit our farm who is interested in farming.”

 To show our respect for the history of the Land and People, Young Agrarians acknowledges: